 Then systematic experiments were carried out using the Multipass Rheometer (MPR) that was specifically developed for the task of following polymer processing flow.

-Then others developed numerical code that was able to model the processing behaviour of molten polymer.
+Others developed numerical code that was able to model the processing behaviour of molten polymer.
 T.D.Lord, L. Scelsi, D.G.
 Hassell, M.R.
 Mackley, J. Embery, D Auhl and O.G.Harlen The matching of 3D Rolie-Poly viscoelastic numerical simulations with experimental polymer melt flow within a slit and a cross-slot geometry.
 Journal of Rheology 54, 2.
 355-373 (2010)

-The final part of the story is told in a seminar presentation given in 2009 at The University of Science abd Technology, Hong Kong.
+The final part of the MPR story is told in a seminar presentation given in 2009 at The University of Science abd Technology, Hong Kong.

 The MPR movie below shows the flow birefringence processing behaviour of molten polyethylene flowing within a slit.
 Each dark retardation band measures a certain level of stress within the polymer